 Legislative and regulatory uncertainty, including uncertainty stemming from the UK's withdrawal from the EU, could affect an investor's ability to accurately value the Securities and, therefore, affect the trading price of the Securities given the extent of any impact on the Securities that one or more regulatory or legislative changes, including those described above, could have.

-The UK Government's current proposal is that when the UK leaves the EU, it will initially transpose and adopt all applicable EU legislation into national law, but there is currently no guarantee that the UK will ratify this proposal or, if it does, that UK law will remain aligned with EU legislation beyond any initial transition period.
-As such, UK law may diverge from EU law over time.
+On 31 January 2020, the United Kingdom ceased to be a member of the EU and the EEA.
+By virtue of the EUWA and the Withdrawal Agreement, EU law and EU-derived domestic legislation will continue to apply to and in the UK during a transition period lasting until 31 December 2020.
+During the transition period the UK will continue to be treated as a member state under EU law unless otherwise specified.
+The UK government has stated its ambition to negotiate a comprehensive trade agreement with the EU during the transitional period, and has taken steps designed to reduce the likelihood of an extension to the transitional period.
+The nature of the UK legal framework following the end of the transitional period (as extended, if applicable), is uncertain.
+During negotiations with the EU before the Withdrawal Agreement was agreed and implemented, the UK Government had made preparations to ensure that in the event of a 'hard Brexit', the UK would have initially been able to transpose and adopt all applicable EU legislation into national law (a process often referred to as 'on-shoring').
+If the negotiations between the EU and the UK on their future relationship are not concluded in time for the end of the transitional period (as extended, if applicable), it is possible that the UK government would adopt a similar approach.
+However, there is no guarantee that the UK will do so or, if it does, that UK law will remain aligned with EU legislation beyond any initial transition period.
+As such, UK law may diverge from EU law, either initially or over time.
 The Society is not able to predict how UK legislation might develop, and consequently cannot assess the impact changes may have on its business, its ability to make payments under the Securities or to maintain its CET1 Ratios above the Conversion Trigger.